containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 - [Create a deployment rather than a pod](https://github.com/containers/podman-desktop/issues/1323)
 - [Configure `replicas` count](https://github.com/containers/podman-desktop/issues/2210)

-## Starting the Guestbook frontend
+## Starting the default frontend

-Now that you have the Redis storage of your guestbook up and running, start the guestbook web servers.
+Now that you have the Redis storage of your Guestbook up and running, start the Guestbook web servers.
 Like the Redis followers, the frontend is deployed using Kubernetes pods and services.

-The guestbook app uses a PHP frontend.
+The Guestbook app uses a PHP frontend.
 It is configured to communicate with either the Redis follower or leader Services, depending on whether the request is a read or a write.
 The frontend exposes a JSON interface, and serves a jQuery-Ajax-based UX.